Is My Wife on Dating Apps? Here's How to Check

 Mistake 1: Snooping Through Her Phone Without Permission

-We covered the legal risks above.
-But beyond legality, accessing her phone without permission shifts the moral high ground.
+Accessing her phone without permission carries serious legal risk under the Computer Fraud and Abuse Act — and it shifts the moral high ground.
 In any subsequent conversation — or courtroom — the focus moves from her behavior to yours.
 Even if you find evidence of a dating profile, the how of your discovery becomes the issue.

 Mistake 2: Confronting Without Evidence